76 mm gun M1900

 The 76 mm gun model 1900 (76-мм пушка образца 1900 года), also called 76 mm Putilov M1900 gun, was a light quick-firing field gun of the Imperial Russian Army used in the Russo-Japanese War, World War I, Russian Civil War and a number of interwar armed conflicts with participants from the former Russian Empire (Soviet Union, Poland and Finland).

 History

 The M1900 has been developed in 1900 by engineers of the Putilov Plants.
 Since 1898 the Imperial Russian Army was looking for a new field-gun and Krupp, Shamona and Schneider sent in their designs.
 The decision was made in favor for the M1900 and it became the first Russian gun with a recoil system and at the same time the first Russian 76.2-millimetre field gun.

 The guns were manufactured in the St. Petersburg Plants.

 Employment

-The M1900 saw the first action in the Russo-Japanese War and was superior to its Japanese counterpart, the Type 31 75 mm Field Gun and in particular, the Type 31 75 mm Mountain Gun, in regards of the rate of fire and range.
-The Japanese knew about this disadvantage and compensated this with numerical superiority.
+The M1900 saw its first action in the Russo-Japanese War, and had better rate of fire and range than its Japanese counterpart, the Type 31 75 mm Field Gun and in particular, the Type 31 75 mm Mountain Gun.
+The Japanese knew about this disadvantage and compensated for it with numerical superiority.